-She was a Post-Doctoral Fellow (1994-1996) in the Psychology Department, SUNY at Stony Brook in a National Institute of Mental Health Program, studying the effects of family violence with Dr. Daniel O’Leary.
+Dr. Monahan was a Post-Doctoral Fellow (1994-1996) in the Psychology Department at Stony Brook University in a National Institute of Mental Health Program, studying the effects of family violence with Dr. Daniel O’Leary.

 Dr. Monahan joined the School of Social Welfare faculty in 1996 as Assistant Professor and became Associate Professor in 2000.
 She is the founder (1998) and Director of the Family Violence Education and Research Center (FVERC) at the School of Social Welfare.
 The FVERC’s mission, in collaboration with community and University leaders, is to provide multidisciplinary training, research, prevention, and policy analysis in the area of family violence.
 In 2010, Dr. Monahan was appointed Associate Dean of the Family Violence Education and Research Center in the School of Social Welfare.

 Dr. Monahan has been in private practice since 1984.
 While she considers herself to be a general practitioner, areas of practice and research expertise include bereavement, and the effects of childhood sexual abuse, domestic violence, and severe trauma.
 She has provided therapy and clinical supervision/consultation in several of the domestic violence shelters on Long Island and Sagamore Children’s Psychiatric Center.

 Dr. Monahan is a national and international lecturer on these topics and also serves as a clinical consultant, expert witness, and forensic consultant.